Pearson Algebra 1 Common Core, 2011

 Words

-Since each input has only one output, the relation in the table is a function.
+Since each input x has only one output, the relation in the table is a function.
 Let's look for a pattern of change in the given table.

-Change in Change in
+Change in x x y Change in y

 Equation

-To describe the relation with an equation, let's translate our verbal description into algebraic terms.
+To describe the relation with an equation, let's translate our verbal description into algebraic terms. the value ofy is equal to 5timesxminus3 y = 5x-3

 Graph